sensu-plugins/sensu-plugins-disk-checks/README.md

 Check the health of a disk using `smartctl`

+**check-smart-tests**

+Check the status of SMART offline tests and optionally check if tests were executed in a specified interval

 ## Files
  * bin/check-disk-usage.rb
  * bin/check-fstab-mounts.rb
  * bin/check-smart-status.rb
  * bin/check-smart.rb
+ * bin/check-smart-tests.rb
  * bin/metrics-disk.rb
  * bin/metrics-disk-capacity.rb
  * bin/metrics-disk-usage.rb